bartificer/programming-by-stealth/docs/pbs32.md

 These are all very contrived examples.
 To get a better idea of what’s going on, let’s use our date & time prototypes within a web page.
 Open the file `pbs32a.html` from this instalment’s ZIP file in a browser (make sure the file `pbs.datetime.js` exits in the same folder).

-This page lets you specify a date using three dropdown menus, and then render that date in four different formats.
-We’ll look at how the dropdowns work in the second half of this instalment.
+This page lets you specify a date using three drop-down menus, and then render that date in four different formats.
+We’ll look at how the drop-downs work in the second half of this instalment.
 For now, what I want to draw your attention to is what happens when you press the button to render the date.
 If you press the button with a sane date like the 5th of April 2017, you’ll see the page displays that date in International, European, American, and English formats.
 It probably won’t surprise you to learn that it does so using our `pbs.Date` prototype.

 Now, let’s see what the page does when you ask it to do the impossible – to render the 31st of February 2001.